 Practicing proper posture, exercising regularly, and following a balanced diet can often improve back pain without seeking medical help.

-A person should, however, consult a healthcare professional if they have back pain that worsens over time or accompanies other symptoms, such problems with bowel or bladder control.
+However, a person should speak with a healthcare professional if they have back pain that worsens over time or accompanies other symptoms, such problems with bowel or bladder control.

 People experiencing severe back pain following trauma or physical exertion may also need to contact a doctor.

-A common cause of bulging disks is aging.
+The primary cause of bulging disks is aging.
+However, it can also occur after an injury.
 A bulging disk can push against the spinal cord and nerve roots, leading to severe pain and problems with mobility.